solkim-83/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view events
-2. AddressBook shows a list of events
+2. Athena shows a list of events
 3. User requests to edit a specific event in the list
-4. AddressBook edits the event
+4. Athena edits the event

     Use case ends.